fnava/getdata-project/CodeBook.md

 ## Features list:

-All features names have been preserved from the original dataset as they are enough descriptive of the source and how have been processed originally in order to be included in the dataset.
+**All features names have been preserved from the original dataset as they are enough descriptive of the source and how have been processed originally in order to be included in the dataset.**

 * Activity

 Type: Character string

 Description of the activity performed while measuring the variables.
-Can be any of the following **"Walking","Walking Upstairs","Walking Downstairs","Sitting","Standing","Laying"**.
+Can be any of the following

+1. "Walking"
+2. "Walking Upstairs"
+3. "Walking Downstairs"
+4. "Sitting"
+5. "Standing"
+6. "Laying"**.

 * Subject